ismyrnow/leaflet-groupedlayercontrol/README.md

 ## License

-Leaflet.groupedlayercontrol is free software, and may be redistributed under the MIT-LICENSE.
+leaflet-groupedlayercontrol is free software, and may be redistributed under the MIT-LICENSE.